dettier/sculp/README.md

 * [Field state object](#field-state-object)

 ## Features
 * **Declarative scheme**.
-Schemes are simple objects, with a very easy to read structure.
+Schemes are simple objects, with a very easy-to-read structure.
 This means you can reuse them, clone them, extend them, and do with them whatever you want.
 * **Support for custom types and validation rules**.
 Any crazy rules you need.
-Array should be of odd length and it's items should start with an underscore?
+Array should be of odd length and its items should start with an underscore?
 No problem.
 * **Conditional rules**.
-Some field is present only if this checkbox field is on?
+Some field is present only if some checkbox field is on?
 No problem.
 * **Fast incremental validation**.
-You need to validate some gigantic form on the fly while user editing it?
+You need to validate some gigantic form on the fly while user is editing it?
 Incremental validation ensures that only necessary fields and validation rules are recalculated.
 * **Object structure reuse**.
 Shallow compare is all you need to know if your objects or validation rules have changed after last user update.
 This makes this library very React-friendly.

 ## Installation